Console Treatment of VOID vs. TRASH

 But What Result Should Ren-C Suppress?

-Ren-C has two antiforms which might be considered candidates for not displaying...
-VOID and TRASH.
+Ren-C has multiple antiforms which might be considered candidates for not displaying, with differing claims on the title of "nothingness"

-Because voids vanish (when APPENDing, or COMPOSE-ing), it might seem to make the most sense to have voids not print anything, and trashes print out the standard isotopic form.
+It might seem to make the most sense to have the VOIDs not print anything...since there is no value to be gotten out of them.
+Then trashes print out the standard isotopic form.

 Such a world would look like this: